khalid-hussain/shaheen/chap16.md

 Badr said, "Ferdinand's troops have left Malaga.
 I got this news today afternoon."

-Moosa was startled at this and said, "If this is true then I have to reach Granada immediately."
+Musa was startled at this and said, "If this is true then I have to reach Granada immediately."

 Badr bin Mughira said, "I think you still have some misunderstanding about the people of Granada."

-Moosa said, "When I thought that the people of Granada would support us for a life of dignity then that was a wishful thought but now they want to save themselves of an undignified death and I'm sure when the only option they would have is death then they would give priority to a death of dignity
+Musa said, "When I thought that the people of Granada would support us for a life of dignity then that was a wishful thought but now they want to save themselves of an undignified death and I'm sure when the only option they would have is death then they would give priority to a death of dignity